simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-installing-security-patches-on-windows/index.en.md

 ## Best Practices for Installing Cumulative Security Patches

-While installing **cumulative security patches**, it is essential to follow some best practices to ensure the process is done correctly.
+While installing **cumulative security patches**, you need to follow some best practices to ensure the process is done correctly.
 These best practices are as follows:

 ### Reading Patch Notes

-Before installing a **cumulative security patch**, it's crucial to read the **release notes** carefully.
+Before installing a **cumulative security patch**, you need to read the **release notes** carefully.
 These notes contain important information regarding the patch, such as known issues, system requirements, and prerequisites.
 By reading the release notes, you can ensure that the patch is compatible with your system and avoid any issues that may arise from the installation.

 For example, the **May 2021 Cumulative Update** for **Windows 10 version 2004 and version 20H2 had a known issue** that caused system crashes when certain printer drivers were used. **This issue was mentioned in the release notes**, and users were advised to uninstall the patch if they encountered this problem.

 Additionally, **some patches may require additional configurations or settings changes after installation**.
 The release notes for each update will contain this information, and it's important to follow the instructions carefully to ensure that the patch is installed and configured correctly.

-In conclusion, reading the release notes before installing a cumulative security patch is an important step in maintaining the security and stability of your Windows system.
+Wrapping up, reading the release notes before installing a cumulative security patch is an important step in maintaining the security and stability of your Windows system.
 By taking the time to review the information provided in the release notes, you can avoid potential issues and ensure that the patch is installed correctly.```

 ### Cumulative Patches